mikechen66/CPP-Programming/A-Tour-of-CPP/Examples/money/Readme.md

 The exercise require you to design and implement a Money class for calculations involving dollars and cents where arithmetic has to be accurate to the last cent using the 4/5 rounding rule (.5 of a cent rounds up; anything less than .5 rounds down).
+It is originally No.14 ~ No.16 questions in the 9th Chapter, Porogramming Principles and Practice Using C++ 2nd Edition.

 ## Requiremments for Specific Components